 Accessing learner support

-There is a student support contact at every UHI academic partner who is able to provide a range of services.
-Learner support provided by campuses includes:
+There is a student support contact at every university Academic Partner who can provide access to a range of services.
+Learner support available at campuses includes:

 - Pre-entry guidance

 - Submission of Disabled Students’ Allowance claims for non-medical personal helpers and/or assistive technology